brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 - GraalVM 22.2.0 has issues with Minecraft, particularly with the `UsePriorityInlining` flag enabled.
 Please use 22.1.0 until 22.3.0 is out.
 See: https://github.com/oracle/graal/issues/4776

-- Some flags, including `VectorizeSIMD`, turn villagers and some passive mobs invisible when running shaders through Iris or Occulus... but only after some time, and only on some setups.
-If this happens to you, set `VectorizeSIMD=False`.
-If that doesn't fix it, please let me know!
-See: https://github.com/oracle/graal/issues/4775
+- The `VectorizeSIMD` turns villagers and some passive mobs invisible when running shaders through Iris or Occulus... but only after some time, and only on some setups.
+This is a tricky bug I am still tracking down, but for now I am working around it with this flag: `-Dgraal.GraalCompileOnly=~net.minecraft.class_4604.method_23092`

-- GraalVM CE and EE both break constellation rendering in Astral Sorcery, unless JVCMI is disabled.
+- GraalVM CE and EE both break constellation rendering in Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963

 If you run into any other mod issues you can trace back to GraalVM, please create a Github issue or post in the Discord!